eternagame/EternaBrain/README.md

 RNAfold from ViennaRNA

-EteRNAbot - You will have to clone the EteRNAbot repository and move the files to your directory.
-Currently, there is no installation option for EteRNAbot.
+EteRNABot - You will have to clone the EteRNABot repository and move the files to your directory.
+Currently, there is no installation option for EteRNABot.

 ## To Use
 ### Step 1: Generate the training data
 #### Selecting expert solutions
-Go to `experts.py` and modify the variables `content` and `uidList`. `content` is the puzzle ID's of the puzzles you want movesets on, and `uidList` is the user ID's of the players you want movesets from.
+Go to `experts.py` and modify the variables `content` and `uidList`. `content` is the puzzle IDs of the puzzles you want movesets on, and `uidList` is the user ID's of the players you want movesets from.
 You can either specify these manually, or you can use functions to get them for you. `getPid()` will retrieve all the single state puzzles, and `experience` will retrieve all players with an experience above a certain threshold.

 Example:
 ```python